Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Final-Steps.md

 Check the Choosing a CFW section below if you don't know what CFW you want.

-Copy the CFW you want to use to a USB drive and put it in a UPDATE folder inside a PS3 folder.
+Copy the CFW you want to use to a USB drive and put it in a UPDATE folder inside a PS3 folder, make sure the file is named PS3UPDAT.PUP if it's not rename it.

 Plug that into the right most USB port.
 Make sure there isn't a disc in the Blu-Ray drive.
 Then install the update from XMB under Update, Install from Mass Storage Device.